Skip to main content

 Intermediate

-Advancing from the foundational understanding of peptides as signaling molecules, we can examine the specific clinical protocols used to improve and body composition.
+Advancing from the foundational understanding of peptides as signaling molecules, we can examine the specific clinical protocols used to improve metabolic health and body composition.
 The primary therapeutic targets are the pathways that regulate growth hormone (GH) release, as this hormone is a central actor in lipid metabolism, muscle preservation, and insulin sensitivity.

 Protocols utilizing growth hormone secretagogues (GHS) are designed to amplify the body’s endogenous GH production in a physiologically consistent, pulsatile manner.
 This approach preserves the sensitive feedback loops of the hypothalamic-pituitary axis, a critical feature for long-term efficacy and safety.
 The goal is to restore a youthful signaling environment, thereby enhancing the body’s innate capacity for metabolic regulation.